Advice on the following topics is available on this page.

-- Parishes may find that they face financial difficulties in continuing to pay their staff.
+- Parishes who employ staff may find that some or all of their work can no longer be performed or that income has been reduced to such an extent that they are no longer able to pay their wages.
 The government is making available a Coronavirus Job Retention Scheme, under which grants are paid to employers of 80% of an employee’s salary up to a maximum of £2,500 per month, plus minimum pension contributions and employer’s national insurance, if the employer places the employee on ‘furloughed leave’ as an alternative to making employees redundant.
 The employee can do no work while on furloughed leave.The regulations around this have not been published yet but guidance can be found here.
 If seeking to do this, you should seek professional HR advice.
+Parishes should however consider the wider needs of the country and bear in mind that the government’s intention with the retention scheme is to underwrite salaries for people who cannot work at this time and would otherwise be made redundant rather than a tactical cost-cutting measure.
 You should also seek professional HR advice if you need to consider staff redundancies.

 In view of the advice that has been issued by the government, asking all of us to stop all non-essential contact, we have taken the decision to suspend the quinquennial repairs and improvement programme for 2020.
 While the quinquennial programme is an important part of our work to keep diocesan houses in good repair, it is felt that the risks of having people in their homes at this stage is too great, and will do nothing to help slow down the spread of this virus.

 If we were due to undertake quinquennial or improvement works this year, they now will not take place, and we will defer the works until 2021.